Get,

 • It might safeguard the heart

-• It might lower the cholesterol levels2
+• It might lower the cholesterol levels

-• It might help in bone health
+• It might help with bone health

 • It might help with digestion